hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_177/Protologue.md

-## Description of the ** sp. nov (MAG_109)
+## Description of the ** gen. nov

+Etymology:

-Inconsistency in taxonomic assignment was observed between methods as the highest match based on 16S rRNA gene sequence similarity was Lysobacter mobilis--Lysobacteraceae--JQ608331 (Valid) (77.1%) while the genome based assignment via GTDB-TK placed the genome at the SLFT01 genus of the Hydrogenedentiales order.
+Based on 16S rRNA gene sequence similarity the closest relatives are members of the Hymenobacteraceae family;
-The 16S rRNA gene was determined to be 44.51 complete compared to its closest relative.

-No POCP values >50% were identified, indicating the input genome represents a novel genus.
+*Rufibacter roseus* (84.24%)
+*Rufibacter glacialis* (84.06%)
+*Hymenobacter algoricola* (83.90%),
+suggesting for a novel family.
+*Flexithrix dorotheae* of the Flammeovirgaceae family, had a similar similarity score too	(84.17%).
+Genome based assignment via GTDB-TK though, placed the genome as a member of the JAAYUY01 family and POCP analysis confirmed that the strain represents a distinct genus as all POCP values to close relatives were below 30%.

+## Description of the ** sp. nov (MAG 177)

+Etymology:

+KEGG analysis predicted
+Folate (vitamin B9) biosynthesis from 7,8-dihydrofolate (EC:1.5.1.3)
+and
+Cbb3-type cytochrome C oxidase based on the presence of sub-units I/II (ccoNO), III and IV.
-Within the genome, 392 CAZymes were identified along with the utilisation of cellulose and starch.
+A total of 136 CAZymes were identified within the genome too.

-Sulfide and L-serine were predicted to be utilised to produce L-cysteine and acetate (EC:2.3.1.30, 2.5.1.47) and L-glutamate production from ammonia was predicted via L-glutamine (EC:6.3.1.2, 1.4.1.-).

-The G+C content of genomic DNA is 51.1%.
+The G+C content of the genomic DNA is 37.52%.